-If you haven't filed taxes for several years, or if you've never filed taxes, there's still hope for you.
-However, you may not receive any tax refunds since they expire after three years.
-It will be beneficial to focus instead on filing your late tax returns as soon as possible so you can get caught up and protect your refunds in the future.
+If you haven't filed taxes for several years, or if you've never filed taxes, you can still file a late return.
+However, you may not receive any tax refunds since they generally expire after three years.
+If that's the case, focus instead on filing your late tax returns as soon as possible so you can get caught up and protect your refunds in the future.

 Filing a late return can be stressful, and the stress can be worse if you have several years of tax returns to prepare instead of just one.
 But if you can spare a couple of weekends, you can catch up with the IRS.

 The key to successfully filing a late tax return is finding all of your tax documents.

-The printouts will not show any information related to state income tax withholding.
+The wage and income transcript will not show any information related to state and local tax withholdings.

 If the state you live in has an income tax, you should try to find your original W-2 forms or contact the state's revenue or taxation division to see whether it has any information about your state withholding.

 Claiming a Late Refund

-You have three years to claim a refund.
+In most instances, you have three years to claim a refund.
 The three-year period starts with the original filing deadline.
 After that period is up, the IRS cannot send you a refund check.
 Your refund has then expired, so to speak.
-For instance, a 2013 tax refund would have expired on April 15, 2017.
-(The original deadline was on April 15, 2014, plus three years.)
+For instance, a 2015 tax refund would have expired on April 15, 2019.
+(The original deadline was on April 15, 2016, plus three years.)

-If you have a refund, there's no penalty for filing the return late.
-That's right, no late filing penalty and no interest.
+If you're due a refund, there's no penalty for filing the return late.

 Penalties kick in only if you owe the IRS.
-And if you owe, the IRS will assess not just one, but three different penalties.
-There's a failure to file penalty (a stiff 5 percent per month that you are late, up to a maximum of 25 percent).
-Then there's the failure to pay penalty (a much milder half-a-percent per month).
+If you owe, the IRS will assess two different penalties plus interest.
+There's a failure-to-file penalty (up to 5% per month that you are late, up to a maximum of 25%).
+Then there's the failure-to-pay penalty (generally 0.5% of your unpaid taxes, per month, up to 25%).
 And then there's interest on the taxes you didn't pay.
 The IRS sets the interest rate every quarter.